santosh-vault/Cricket/README.md

 ## API Integration

 The app supports integration with cricket APIs for live data:

 - Match fixtures and results
-- Live scorecard updates
+- Player and team rankings
-- Player statistics
+- Tournament coverage
-- Tournament information
+- Expert analysis and features

 ## Contributing